HTTP API

 Limit

-The maximum number of results to return from a query can be set using the limit
+You can set the maximum number of results to return from a query using the limit

 query parameter.
-Allowed is a value between 1 and 500.
-The default limit
+Allowed is a value between 0 and 500

 on most query endpoints is 20.